aglseballos/Irrigation-System/README.md

 1. Clone the repository: xxx
 2. Install dependencies: pip install -r requirements.txt
-3. Run the simulation: main.py
+3. Run the simulation: python main.py

 ## Output
 The system prints a comparison table of all algorithms.

-## Notes
-- Soil moisture is simulated using a bounded water balance model
-- Rainfall and evapotranspiration are simplified assumptions